Hello everyone.

 And now you’ve heard this mother’s criticism all your life so far.
 So, it’s a random Sunday, and you’re with mommy, and mommy makes a critical comment on you.

 Do you want to scream and scream?
-I mean, you feel something really big, right?
+I mean, you feel something huge, right?
 Objectively.
 It may have been a one-sentence comment.

 Why does it feel so big inside?